clojurewerkz/cassaforte.docs/articles/cassandra_key_concepts.md

 Here we'll mention Cassandra-specific concepts, that may be not familiar for the newcomers.

-Keyspace is what's usually called Database in relational databases, it holds Column Families, sets of key-value pairs.
-Column family is somewhat close to the Table concept from relational DBs.
-There're no relationships enforced between Column Families in Cassandra, even though you may build your own foreign keys, there will be no checks performed during writes and deletes to ensure integrity.
+__Keyspace__ is what's usually called Database in relational databases, it holds Column Families, sets of key-value pairs. __Column family__ is somewhat close to the Table concept from relational DBs.
+There're no relationships enforced between Column Families in Cassandra, even though you may build your own foreign keys, _there will be no checks performed_ during writes and deletes to ensure integrity.
 You'll have to implement these things yourself.
-In majority of cases, you want to denormalize your tables.

 Cassandra allows you to scale your database incrementally, by adding more nodes to the cluster.
 For that, it uses Consistent Hashing and Virtual Nodes.

-In relational databases, scalability is often achieved by 2 factors.
-First one is replication.
+In relational databases, scalability is often achieved by 2 factors:

+  * __Replication__.
 You add slaves, that get replicated data from master, which allows you to scale reads.

-Second one is sharding.
+  * __Sharding__.
 It allows you to distribute data, depending on the sharding key, to one of the machines.

 With replication, you still get difficulties when you have write-heavy application.
 With shards, depending on how implement them, you will end up having hotspots, where one shard will be under heavier load than the rest of cluster.
 Overhead of moving data to extend shards is also on you.

+## Consistent Hashing

-By using Consistent Hashing, you can solve this problem in a more elegant way.
+By using __Consistent Hashing__, you can solve this problem in a more elegant way.
 Having a (very) large set of values form a Ring, each node takes over some range of a ring (think: angle).
 Hash function is then used to determine which node the object belongs to.